OmarGard/F1-Prediction-Lap-Times/README.md

 # 🏁 F1 Top-3 Predictor AI (2025 Silverstone GP)

-This is a personal AI project to **predict the top 3 finishers of a Formula 1 Grand Prix**, with a focus on the **2025 Silverstone GP**.
-The model leverages real-world F1 data sources, race dynamics, car and driver performance trends, and machine learning techniques to forecast podium outcomes.
+This is a personal AI project to **predict the top 3 finishers of a Formula 1 Grand Prix**, focused on the **2025 Silverstone GP**.
+The model uses real F1 data, race dynamics, driver and team performance trends, and machine learning techniques to forecast the podium.

 ---

 ## 🔍 Objective

-Build a machine learning model (using neural networks and tabular ML) to predict the top 3 finishers of an F1 race, based on the **most recent performance trends** leading into the event.
+Build a machine learning model to predict the top 3 finishers of the 2025 Silverstone GP, using **recent performance trends** prior to the event.

 ---

-## 🚦 Approach
+## 🚦 Pipeline and Approach

 1. **Data Collection**:
-   - Gather real telemetry, timing, and weather data from recent races using `FastF1` and/or `OpenF1 API`.
+   - Real telemetry, timing, and weather data from recent races is obtained using `FastF1` and `Open Weather API`
-   - Extract features like average race pace, qualifying performance, tire strategy, degradation, etc.
+   - Features such as clean air race pace, qualifying times, team score, and track conditions are extracted.

-2. **Feature Engineering**:
+2. **Processing and Feature Engineering**:
-   - Construct **driver performance snapshots** using data from the 3–5 races preceding Silverstone 2025.
+   - Driver performance snapshots are generated using qualifying and race data from Silverstone 2024 and 2025.
-   - Include car/team trends, compound behavior, weather, and more.
+   - Sector averages, clean air race pace, and weather factors are calculated and integrated.
+   - A wet performance factor is added if the forecast requires it.

 3. **Modeling**:
-   - Train a neural network or hybrid model to predict **finish probabilities** for each driver.
+   - A machine learning model (e.g., GradientBoostingRegressor) is trained to predict each driver's total race time.
-   - Use ranking loss functions (e.g., RankNet, NDCG@3) or multi-label classification.
+   - Missing values are imputed and weather, team, qualifying, and race pace features are combined.

-4. **Prediction & Evaluation**:
+4. **Prediction and Evaluation**:
-   - Evaluate the model by comparing predictions with actual race results.
-   - Validate using backtests and compare with betting odds or expert predictions.
+   - Race times are predicted and sorted to obtain the podium.
+   - The model is evaluated with MAE and feature importance is visualized.

 ---

 ## 📦 Project Structure
 ```
 f1-predictor/
-├── data/ # Raw and processed race data
+├── data/ # Raw and processed race and weather data
 ├── notebooks/ # Exploratory analysis and modeling notebooks
-├── scripts/ # Python scripts for data collection and processing
+├── scripts/ # Python scripts for data processing and extraction
+│   ├── session_data.py # Session data loading and cleaning
+│   ├── racepace.py # Clean air race pace extraction
+│   ├── qualifying.py # Qualifying data extraction
+│   ├── team_performance.py # Team performance scoring
+│   └── utils.py # Feature and matching utilities
-├── models/ # Saved model weights and training checkpoints
+├── models/ # Trained model weights and checkpoints
-├── main.py # Project entry point (coming soon)
+├── main.py # Main prediction and visualization pipeline
 └── README.md # Project documentation
 ```